The purpose and scope of this policy statement

 - Interested volunteers must contact Prewired organisers before attending their first session and introduce themselves to the Duty Mentor on arrival.

-- Interested volunteers must be registered in our database and must undergo PVG Disclosure to take on the role of Prewired mentor.
+- Interested volunteers must be registered in our database and must obtain PVG Disclosure to take on the role of full mentor.

 - Mentors must be identifiable to parents and children by wearing a mentor lanyard.